AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 {sample}STOCK\_Legend\_06{sample}

-You can also create a custom legend.
-It's being done the same way as with basic chart legends, so you can look for it up in the [Basic Chart Legend](../Common_Settings/Legend#custom_legend) article.

 ## Custom Legend

 The same as we create one legend to several series in basic charts, we can do with stocks.
-The only difference you'd better remember is that in stocks we operate with series on plots instead of charts.
-Look at this in the [Basic Chart Legend](../Common_Settings/Legend#one_legend_for_several_charts) article.
+The only difference you need to remember is that in stocks we operate with series on plots instead of charts.
+Look at this in the [Basic Charts Standalone Legend](../Common_Settings/Legend/Standalone_Legend) article.

 ```
 // create custom legend